dennis-yemelyanov/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 Once you choose a store for a campaign, you can't change it.
 If at some point you want to use a different store, you would need to create a new shopping campaign with a new shopping setting.

-With [Shopping Campaigns for Brands](../guides/product-ads.md#setup-cooperative), we recommend that you set this to the ID of your manager account's global store (store [SubType](../campaign-management-service/bmcstore.md#subtype) set to [GlobalStore](../campaign-management-service/bmcstoresubtype.md#globalstore)).
+With [Shopping Campaigns for Brands](../guides/product-ads.md#setup-cooperative) a single campaign can target all your retailer partners, and there's no need to create individual campaigns for each retailer.
+We recommend that you set this to the ID of your manager account's global store (store [SubType](../campaign-management-service/bmcstore.md#subtype) set to [GlobalStore](../campaign-management-service/bmcstoresubtype.md#globalstore)).
 By initially targeting all linked stores via the campaign shopping setting, you can then upload up to 10 [Campaign Negative Store Criterion](campaign-negative-store-criterion.md) records to exclude specific retailers as needed.

 To get your store identifiers, call the [GetBMCStoresByCustomerId](../campaign-management-service/getbmcstoresbycustomerid.md) operation.